Penguincha/CreatureSummoning/CreatureSummoning/CSReadme.txt

 OlvynChuru for his ADD_CLASS_SPELL macro (https://forums.beamdog.com/discussion/80718/tool-adding-class-or-kit-specific-spells#latest) as well as his ADD_HLA and GET_2DA_ROW macros from OlyvnSpells (https://forums.beamdog.com/discussion/76732/v2-2-0-olvynspells-151-new-spells-for-bg-ee-bg2-ee-iwd-ee-and-eet/p1)

+Camdawg for his Github tutorial (https://www.gibberlings3.net/forums/topic/29541-a-basic-modders-guide-to-git-and-github/)

 References

-Demicrgvs and Mike1072 for the Spell Revision's Monster Summoning rework, which is the basis of this mod in a way Bartimaeus's SR Revised for ideas on monster balance Olga Silaeva's Assassainations and Raduziel's Mercenary Kit mods for coding references WeiDU Readme by thebigg and other contributors
+Demicrgvs and Mike1072 for the Spell Revision's Monster Summoning rework, which is the basis of this mod in a way Bartimaeus's SR Revised for ideas on monster balance Olga Silaeva's Assassainations and Raduziel's Mercenary Kit mods for coding references WeiDU Readme (https://weidu.org/~thebigg/README-WeiDU.html) by thebigg and other contributors

 The Tools used to make this: DLTCEP, NearInfinity, and WieDU